 How did you choose a graduate project and lab?

 A lot of soul searching goes on during a graduate program.
 I probably hold a record in not settling into a laboratory to perform graduate work.
 After doing 4 rotations in various labs, I was still uncertain about where to do my Ph.D. work, and I was gearing up to do yet another rotation when Ginny interjected and encouraged me to talk with a plant biologist, Dr. Chris Somerville, who was coming to Carnegie (a non-profit research institute whose plant biology department was located on campus) as the new director.
 He was gracious enough to meet me during one of his visits to Stanford and we sat in the white plastic picnic chairs outside the seminar room.
 Before I realized, we had talked for over two hours, sharing our ideas, perspectives, and science, and I was certain that he was the ideal mentor I was looking for.
-Although I had to wait another year until his lab moved to Carnegie and didn’t get started with my Ph.D. research until my third year into graduate school, it was a wonderful experience and Chris remains as one of my favorite scientists of all time.
+Although I had to wait another year until his lab moved to Carnegie and didn’t get started with my Ph.D. research until my third year into graduate school, it was a wonderful experience and Chris remains as one of my favorite scientists and friends of all time.

 What was your path after getting a Ph.D.?